 A normal result is no antibodies are found in the serum.

 Normal value ranges may vary slightly among different laboratories.
 Some labs use different measurements or may test different specimens.
 Talk to your doctor about the meaning of your specific test results.

 What Abnormal Results Mean

-The presence of these antibodies means you have a current or past infection with F. tularensis.
-In some cases, a single high level of antibodies that are specific to F. tularensis means you have an infection.
+If antibodies are found, it means you either have a current or past infection with F tularensis.
+In some cases, a single high level of antibodies that are specific to F tularensis means you have an infection.

 During the early stage of an illness, few antibodies may be detected.
 Antibody production increases during the course of an infection.
 For this reason, this test may be repeated several weeks after the first test.

 Penn RL.
 Francisella tularensis (Tularemia).
-In: Mandell GL, Bennett JE, Dolin R, eds.
+In: Bennett JE, Dolin R, Blaser MJ, eds.
 Mandell, Douglas, and Bennett's Principles and Practice of Infectious Diseases.
-7th ed.
-Philadelphia, PA: Elsevier Churchill-Livingstone; 2009:chap 227.
+8th ed.
+Philadelphia, PA: Elsevier Saunders; 2015:chap 229.